liskomes/musical-waffle/The Booking System Phase 3/Table Report.md

 Notes:
 1. It's not good that a reserver user can change the reserver to whoever he/she wants
 2. Changing the reservation end time to smaller than start time throws an error
+3. Quest can add new resources if he/she goes directly to resources page
+4. Reserver can see all reservation forms even he/she is not the reserver when he/she goes directly to the page (e.g. http://localhost:8000/reservation?id=3).